alansley/XFileRenamer/README.md

     -s    Shorten country codes, e.g. '(Europe)' to '(E)' [NOT COMPATIBLE WITH -r]

-    -r    Remove  country codes [NOT COMPATIBLE WITH -s],")
+    -r    Remove country codes [NOT COMPATIBLE WITH -s]

     -d    Dry-run, e.g. report what would happen but do not rename files.